Reading Time: 4 Minutes 12 Seconds

 The trail, lake and region take the name from the famous Czech writer and poet Karel Hynek Mácha, who walked this route from Prague several times.
 Today, the trail starts in Mělník.

 At point 9 you cross a swamp over some wooden walkways.
-Sometimes the water and mud overflow and probably you will have to dismount, so check it out first.
+Sometimes the water and mud overflow and in that case you will have to dismount, so check it out first.

 At point 10 there is a nice view of the lake through the swamp and four tiny old and cute holiday houses made with huge barrels stand by.